-As an anthropological historian of Islam in the modern Middle East, I am interested in how new conceptions of ‘religion’ have transformed the institutional structures of Islam.
-I currently hold a Marie Curie Research Fellowship awarded for a project on “Genealogies of Islamic Religious Leadership in Post-Ottoman States”, tracing the rise of Grand Muftis as a new model of religious leadership that has come to define religion in Muslim societies.
-My field research takes me to Lebanon, Jordan and Palestine.
-In association with this project, I run an interdisciplinary research network on “Categories of Religion and the Secular in Islam” (CRSI).
+I am an anthropological historian of religion in the modern Middle East, interested in how changing conceptions of ‘religion’ have contributed to the institutionalisation of Islam and the sectarianisation of Middle Eastern societies.
+In 2018-20, I was awarded a Marie Curie Research Fellowship for a project on “Genealogies of Islamic Religious Leadership in Post-Ottoman States”, tracing new models of religious leadership that have come to define religion in Muslim societies.
+In connection with that project, I established an interdisciplinary research network on “Categories of Religion and the Secular in Islam” (CRSI).

 Study of Religions

 Modern Islam; Middle East; religious leadership; sectarianism and religious conflict; religion and politics.